andrew-vant/dragctrl/README.md

 ## Installing

-Like any other KSP mod, you can copy or unzip the DraggableAltimeter directory into the `GameData` KSP folder.
+Like any other KSP mod, you can copy or unzip the DraggableControls directory into the `GameData` KSP folder.
 Or, preferably, install it from CKAN.